jake-young-dev/advent-of-code/README.md

 | 100+ms | :coffin: | 0 |

 ## Disclaimer
-Challenges will be written in a few different languages for fun, to keep my skills sharp, and as an added challenge.
-Solution performance will also be ranked (based on the table above) for added fun
+Challenges will be written in a few different langauges to add to the challenge and will be ranked based on performance.
+Each part of the challenge will be given its own rank and a running count will be kept above.
+Each day has more informaion in its own README